vladfaust/vladfaust.github.io/posts/2020-08-20-the-onyx-programming-language.md

   1. [DSON Schema Specification.](https://github.com/nxsf/dson-schema)
   The standard to describe objects in DSON.

-Standardization process will be official, with responsible committees consiting of community-elected members called _community champions_, and businesses sponsoring the Foundation.
+Standardization process will be official, with responsible committees consisting of community-elected members called _community champions_, and businesses sponsoring the Foundation.
-The votes will be split evenly between community and businesses to fairly represent both sides.
+The votes will be split evenly between community and businesses to represent both sides fairly.

 ### Package Hosting